ArtStreet more than doubles Art Hotel attendance

-The public art warehouse known as ArtStreet came to a bittersweet close Saturday, with hundreds lining up for a last peak at the massive collaboration among Sacramento’s visual, musical and culinary creative people.
+The public art warehouse known as ArtStreet came to a bittersweet close Saturday, with hundreds lining up for a last peek at the massive collaboration among Sacramento’s visual, musical and culinary creative people.

 There were at least 800 people on the lot every day, with the rainiest days drawing the smallest crowds and the closing weekend selling out rapidly, said curator Seumas Coutts of M5 Arts, the group behind the recent projects.
 There were no major incidents or injuries at ArtStreet, though one visitor did fracture an ankle.